 HUB, room 334

-Dr. Forlano is Professor in the departments of Art + Design and Communication Studies in the College of Arts, Media, and Design and Distinguished Senior Fellow at The Burnes Center for Social Change at Northeastern University.
+Dr. Laura Forlano is Professor in the departments of Art + Design and Communication Studies in the College of Arts, Media, and Design and Senior Fellow at The Burnes Center for Social Change at Northeastern University.

 Previous Distinguished Lectures

-About the HCDE Distinguished Lecture Series
+About the HCDE distinguished lecture series

 The Judith Ramey and Stephanie Rosenbaum Distinguished Lecture Series in the Department of Human Centered Design & Engineering brings leading experts in the fields of human-centered design and sociotechnical systems to the University of Washington to spark new ideas and innovative conversations.
 These events are free and are open to the public, as well as University of Washington faculty, students, and staff.
 Thank you to donors Judy Ramey and Stephanie Rosenbaum for making these events possible.